dudublad/ECE496/README.md

 Sound Synthesizer for Learning Purposes

+## Building and Running the Project

 ### Setting QT's working directory
 In order to open and modify files within our project, we need to set the correct working directory in QT.

-Go to projects->[environment]->run->working directory and set the top-level directory of this repo as your working directory.
+Go to `projects->[environment]->run->working directory` and set the top-level directory of this repo as your working directory.

 ### Getting QT Multimedia